AcademySoftwareFoundation/OpenColorIO/docs/configurations/allocation_vars.rst

 So say you have an srgb image (such as an 8-bit tif), where you know the data ranges between 0.0 - 1.0 (after converting to float).
-If you wanted to apply a 3d lut to this data, there is no danger in samplingthat space uniformly and clamping data outside (0,1).
+If you wanted to apply a 3d lut to this data, there is no danger in sampling that space uniformly and clamping data outside (0,1).
 So for this colorspace we would tag it:

 .. code-block:: yaml